Banjo-Kazooie (video game): Visuals and levels

 Banjo-Kazooie was developed on a Silicon Graphics workstation.
 It employs an advanced technique to render its graphics.
 The in-game characters were created with minimal amounts of texturing so they could have a sharp and clean look, while the backgrounds use very large textures split into 64×64 pieces, which was the largest texture size the Nintendo 64 could render.
 A Nintendo Power preview also emphasized its exploitation of the console's LOD management and anti-aliasing.
 The fact that the player could be transformed into small creatures was implemented to give some of the worlds a different sense of scale.
 A 2018 Nintendo Life feature discussed how the size and scope of the worlds took advantage of the limited memory and were significant in 3D video games at the time, citing the different seasons in Click Clock Wood, the organ section in Mad Monster Mansion, and Freezeezy Peak's size.

 Because the advanced graphics technique caused significant memory fragmentation issues, the developers created a proprietary system that could "reshuffle" memory as players played through the game.
-More specifically, the programmers centered on culling parts of the world that were not viewable from the perspective.
+More specifically, the programmers centred on culling parts of the world that were not viewable from the perspective.
 Sutherland and Mayles have admitted in interviews that they do not perceive the practice as being commonplace in the Nintendo 64 library.
 The designers began implementing this when designing Treasure Trove Cove, which is built around a massive rock structure.
 Mayles looks back fondly on the method, elaborating that an unintentional consequence was that they focused on hiding objects, which created mystery and intrigue, incentivizing the player to explore the environment to find them.
 The combination of the big shark Clanker and the player's interaction with him was noted by Nintendo Life as pushing the console, causing issues of frame rate.

-Although borrowing similar themes to Super Mario 64, such as desert, ice, and haunted house, the worlds were intended to be "a lot more grounded in reality".
+Although borrowing similar themes to Super Mario 64, such as desert, ice and haunted house, the worlds were intended to be "a lot more grounded in reality".
 The worlds were intended to be diverse in theme to give the player new experiences and emotions.
-Explained Mayles, what a player feels swimming in the water of an island is different from being at a haunted mansion.
-To conceive them, a theme was chosen first then all the traits and design choices, including the animal Mumbo would transform Banjo and Kazooie into, associated with it.
-His favorite stage was Rusty Bucket Bay for its design being mostly around a single ship and the extreme pace and difficulty of the ship's interior.
-The incorporation of a trivia game at the end was a method of making Banjo-Kazooie unique; the section was initially planned to only have a few questions for the player to ask, but became a massive board game in the end.
+Mayles' view was that what a player feels swimming in the water of an island is different from being at a haunted mansion.
+To conceive them, a theme was chosen first, and then all the traits and design choices, including the animal Mumbo would transform Banjo and Kazooie into, associated with it.
+His favourite stage was Rusty Bucket Bay, for its design being mostly around a single ship, and the extreme pace and difficulty of the ship's interior.
+The incorporation of a trivia game at the end was a method of making Banjo-Kazooie unique; the section was initially planned to only have a few questions for the player to answer, but became a massive board game in the end.